Trevor Kaine

 Trevor Thomas Kaine (17 February 1928 – 3 June 2008) was an Australian politician who served as the first male Chief Minister of the Australian Capital Territory from 1989 to 1991.
-Kaine was elected into a multi-member single electorate in the unicameral Australian Capital Territory Legislative Assembly, from 1989 to 2001, initially as a member of the Liberal Party and later as an independent.
+Kaine was elected into a multi-member electorate in the unicameral Australian Capital Territory Legislative Assembly, from 1989 to 2001, initially as a member of the Liberal Party and later as an independent.

 Early career

 Kaine was born in the town of Penguin in Tasmania, and was educated in Victoria and Queensland.
 He moved to Canberra in the 1950s whilst stationed with the Royal Australian Air Force.